civboot/civboot/podcasts/0002-semiconductor_fabrication.md

+First a little groundwork
+ - What is the timeframe of civboot?
+ - What are the minimum requirements?
+   - Forth operating system CollapseOS on z80 9000 transistors greenarray chips http://www.greenarraychips.com/ with full chip design software in forth, and apparently minimal resource usage. ([forth experience blog])

 - What is silicone used for?
 Why is pure silicone needed?
   - We'll get more into how to manufacture computer chips later, although there